jebofponderworthy/windows-tools/README.md

 ## RUNALL.CMD:  download, verify by hash, and run all of the below

-[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/MULTITOOLS/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS first, then OWTAS, then TOSC, then OVSS, and then CATE.
+[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/MULTITOOLS/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean first, then OWTAS, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 Do not use this if you want Offline Files caching to be active, RUNMOST does everything except the Offline Files cache disabling.